Device and Component Testing

 - Grid voltage distortions simulation

-- Reactive power, power factor, voltage control testing
+- Reactive power, power factor, voltage control validation

-- Protection system testing (over and under voltage and frequency limits)
+- Protection system assessment (over- and under-voltage and frequency limits)

 - Islanding operation